Ota Benga: Bronx Zoo

 Our race, we think, is depressed enough, without exhibiting one of us with the apes ...
 We think we are worthy of being considered human beings, with souls.

 Gordon thought the exhibit was hostile to Christianity and was effectively a promotion of Darwinism:

 The Darwinian theory is absolutely opposed to Christianity, and a public demonstration in its favor should not be permitted.

 A number of clergymen backed Gordon.
-In defense of the depiction of Benga as a lesser human, an editorial in The New York Times suggested:
+In defense of the depiction of Benga as a lesser human, an editorial in the New York Times suggested:

-We do not quite understand all the emotion which others are expressing in the matter ...
+We do not quite understand all the emotion which others are expressing in the matter. ...
 It is absurd to make moan over the imagined humiliation and degradation Benga is suffering.
 The pygmies ... are very low in the human scale, and the suggestion that Benga should be in a school instead of a cage ignores the high probability that school would be a place ... from which he could draw no advantage whatever.
 The idea that men are all much alike except as they have had or lacked opportunities for getting an education out of books is now far out of date.

 After the controversy, Benga was allowed to roam the grounds of the zoo.
 In response to the situation, as well as verbal and physical prods from the crowds, he became more mischievous and somewhat violent.
-Around this time, an article in The New York Times quoted Robert Stuart MacArthur as saying, "It is too bad that there is not some society like the Society for the Prevention of Cruelty to Children.
+Around this time, an article in the New York Times quoted Robert Stuart MacArthur as saying, "It is too bad that there is not some society like the Society for the Prevention of Cruelty to Children.
 We send our missionaries to Africa to Christianize the people, and then we bring one here to brutalize him."

 The zoo finally removed Benga from the grounds.
 Verner was unsuccessful in his continued search for employment, but he occasionally spoke to Benga.
 The two had agreed that it was in Benga's best interests to remain in the United States despite the unwelcome spotlight at the zoo.

 Toward the end of 1906, Benga was released into Reverend Gordon's custody.

 Later life

 Gordon placed Benga in the Howard Colored Orphan Asylum, a church-sponsored orphanage in Brooklyn that Gordon supervised.
 As the unwelcome press attention continued, in January 1910, Gordon arranged for Benga's relocation to Lynchburg, Virginia, where he lived with the family of Gregory W. Hayes.
+He adopted the name Otto Bingo during his residence there.

 So that he could more easily be part of local society, Gordon arranged for Benga's teeth to be capped and bought him American-style clothes.
 He received tutoring from Lynchburg poet Anne Spencer in order to improve his English, and began to attend elementary school at the Baptist Seminary in Lynchburg.
+He reportedly met W.E.B Du Bois and Booker T. Washington through Spencer.

 Once he felt his English had improved sufficiently, Benga discontinued his formal education.
 He began working at a Lynchburg tobacco factory, and began to plan a return to Africa.